 The Inner Harbour is, symbolically at least, the center of sight-seeing in Victoria.
-(If you arrive via the Victoria Clipper, you arrive in the Inner Harbour).
-It's home to the harbor itself, the Empress Hotel Victoria (famous for its English-style Afternoon Tea), and overlooks/is overlooked by BC's Parliament Buildings.
+(If you arrive via the Victoria Clipper, you arrive in the Inner Harbour.)
+It's home to the harbor itself, the Empress Hotel Victoria (famous for its English-style afternoon tea), and overlooks the BC's parliament buildings.

 04 of 14

 Located "just around the corner" from the Inner Harbour, Fisherman's Wharf is an adorable, picturesque wharf with lots of all-ages activities, including eco-tours, food kiosks, and fresh-off-the-boat seafood at The Fish Store.
-Kayak and whale watching tours (see below) leave from Fisherman's Wharf, too.
+Kayak and whale-watching tours leave from Fisherman's Wharf, too.

 05 of 14

-Like UBC's Museum of Anthropology (MOA) in Vancouver, the fabulous BC Royal Museum has a large collection of BC First Nations art and artifacts (including totem poles), which are a must-see for visitors from other parts of the world.
+Like UBC's Museum of Anthropology (MOA) in Vancouver, the Royal BC Museum has a large collection of BC First Nations art and artifacts (including totem poles), which are a must-see for visitors from other parts of the world.

 Unlike MOA, the BC Royal Museum is also a natural history museum, housing large collections of fossils and artifacts related to animals, fish, insects, and plants.